 Boring, but Practical: The pistol, both the stealth and the standard one.
 The ammo for the pistol is quite common, not to mention you can slap on a scope, giving you a mini-sniper rifle.
 The only thing the pistol is worthless against really is the bots, which are no trouble if you stock up on EMP/Scramble grenades and/or explosives, or hack them to be turned off or on your side.
-Plus, you start off with training in the pistol skill, whereas the other weapon classes are defaulted to untrained.
+Plus, you start off with training in the pistol skill, whereas the other weapon classes set to untrained by default.

 The combat shotgun, when loaded with buckshot, is pretty useful for anti-personnal situations, and sabot rounds are useful against smaller bots, especially if you run into spiderbots in air vents.
 Ammo is pretty common for it, and if you have a Master in rifle skill, the spread is non-existent, giving you a powerful marksmen rifle.